Counselling services

 You will then be asked to name the emotions that the target elicits.
 You will also be asked to rate the associated distress level on a scale of 0-10 and to locate the emotional pain or disturbance in the body.

-Example: Fear and shame, with disturbance level 10 in the belly and chest.
+Example: Shame and fear, with disturbance level 10 in the belly and chest.

 Phase 4